IAMSSROBINSON/C/02_storing_variable_values/24_inputting_variable_values/notes.md

 <br>

 ### Tips
 The scanf function stops taking each input when a space is entered.
-You can take more than one input in the same function by providing multiple format specifiers in an individual double quote separated by a space as `&` the multiple variableNames for the addressof storage separated by commas.
+You can take more than one input in the same function by providing multiple format specifiers in an individual double quote separated by a space `&` the multiple variableNames (preceded by `&`) for the addressof storage separated by commas.